Nearly 100 Days In, Is Trump Any Closer To Fiscal Reform?

 There's some truth here.
 No U.S. president in modern history has been so vehemently and routinely lambasted by a hostile press corps as Trump has.
 Harsh jabs have even been thrown by business news sources such as the Wall Street Journal and Bloomberg, which are normally pretty centrist.

 But for those keeping score, Trump's 100th day arrives this Sunday, April 29, and it would be disingenuous to describe his tenure so far as smooth sailing.
-He's faced a number of significant setbacks and distractions, including federal judges' smackdown of his two travel bans, a failure to repeal and replace Obamacare and an ongoing investigation into his administration's possible collusion with the Russian government in the months leading up to the November election.
+He's faced a number of significant setbacks and distractions, including federal judges' smack down of his two travel bans, a failure to repeal and replace Obamacare and an ongoing investigation into his administration's possible collusion with the Russian government in the months leading up to the November election.

-Although consumer confidence remains at scorching-hot levels, markets are beginning to express doubt in Trump's ability to streamline corporate tax and regulation reform.
+Although consumer confidence remains at scorching hot levels, markets are beginning to express doubt in Trump's ability to streamline corporate tax and regulation reform.
 From their all-time high in mid-March, blue chip stocks have given back more than 1 percent, while the U.S. dollar has contracted more than 3.4 percent since late December.

 I believe this response is way overdone.
 BCA geopolitical strategist Marko Papic said as much during his visit to our office last month.
 Marko insisted that tax reform is still on its way, despite Congress's earlier failure to repeal Obamacare.
-Just last week, House Speaker Paul Ryan said lawmakers were putting the "finishing touches" on a new health care bill-one that reportedly might scrap protections for people with preexisting conditions-while Treasury Secretary Steven Mnuchin reassured Americans they can soon expect to see proposals for "the most significant change to the tax code since Reagan."
+Just last week, House Speaker Paul Ryan said lawmakers were putting the "finishing touches" on a new health care bill - one that reportedly might scrap protections for people with preexisting conditions - while Treasury Secretary Steven Mnuchin reassured Americans they can soon expect to see proposals for "the most significant change to the tax code since Reagan."

-Trump himself says a "massive" tax reform package could be unveiled as early this Wednesday.
+Trump himself says a "massive" tax reform package could be unveiled as early as this Wednesday.

 Such change can't come soon enough.
 Since 1993, the U.S. has had a top statutory corporate tax rate of 35 percent, the highest of any other economy in the Organization for Economic Cooperation and Development (OECD).
 Trump expressly prefers to lower the rate to 15 percent, but I wouldn't be surprised if it ends up between 20 and 25 percent.
-Regardless, tax relief would be a major win for small and mid-cap firms especially and encourage large multinational companies to repatriate foreign cash.
+Regardless, tax relief would be a major win for small- and mid-cap firms especially and encourage large multinational companies to repatriate foreign cash.
 According to one recent estimate, the top 50 largest American corporations stashed as much as $1.6 trillion overseas in 2015.
 It's time we give them an incentive to bring some of that cash back home.

 It's worth pointing out that Trump is not yet lagging his predecessors in terms of delivering fiscal reform.
 Going back to the Kennedy administration, the average number of months into a new presidential term for fiscal legislation to be enacted is six months, according to LPL Research.
 It took nearly a year for the Tax Reform Act of 1969 to reach President Nixon's desk.
 Last week marked Trump's third month in office, so I see no cause for alarm just yet.